ghrcdaac/cumulus-dashboard/README.md

 ### 9. Create a pull request against the master branch

 Create a PR for the `develop` branch against the `master` branch.
 Verify that the Earthdata Bamboo CI build for the PR succeeds and then merge to `master`.
+Do not create a squash merge, but use a merge commit.

 ### 10. Create a git tag for the release